queenp/punchclock/README.md

 ![Punchclock Paused](https://github.com/queenp/punchclock/raw/master/docs/assets/images/timekeeper-status-bar-view-paused.png)

-As of `v0.3.0`, it provides a preliminary dashboard to view time tracking data, which is very incomplete and pretty useless.
-Further reporting & dashboard functionality coming soon!!
+As of 0.6.1, Punchclock  has basic support for loading/unloading projects from Atom.
+The project is defined by the FIRST project path given (for lack of a clearer definition of what a project is in Atom for now).

 > *Although every effort is made to keep things as stable as possible, please do note that the package is under constant development so there might be occasional bugs.
-If you run across any issues, please [add an issue](https://github.com/skulled/timekeeper/issues/new) with the details.*
+If you run across any issues, please [add an issue](https://github.com/queenp/punchclock/issues/new) with the details.*

 Installation
 ------------